Airports in Pakistan

 Airport Details:

-One of the busiest international airports in Pakistan, Allama Iqbal International Airport yearly handles millions of passengers and thousands of tonnes of cargo.
+One of the busiest international airports in Pakistan, Allama Iqbal International Airport handles millions of passengers and thousands of tonnes of cargo yearly.
 The airport’s total land area is 1,364 acres.
-The airport now has three terminals: The Allama Iqbal terminal (for international and domestic flights), the cargo terminal, and the Hajj terminal (for the arrival and departure of pilgrims doing the Hujjaj).
+The airport now has three terminals: the Allama Iqbal terminal (for international and domestic flights), the cargo terminal, and the Hajj terminal (for the arrival and departure of pilgrims doing the Hujjaj).

 This airport, formerly known as Lahore International Airport, is the second-largest civil airport in Pakistan.
-Walton Airport served as Lahore’s primary airport during the time of independence.
-Walton could not accommodate PIA’s first jet airliner (the Boeing 720); thus, in 1962, the government decided to develop a new airport that could accommodate not only the present jets but also larger aircraft like the Boeing 747.
+Walton Airport served as Lahore’s primary airport during independence.
+Walton could not accommodate PIA’s first jet airliner (the Boeing 720); thus, in 1962, the government decided to develop a new airport that could accommodate the present jets and larger aircraft like the Boeing 747.

 Operating Airlines:

 Eighteen airlines are currently in service at Lahore Airport.
-Among them are five domestic carriers: Shaheen Airline, Serene Air, Air Indus, Air Blue, and Pakistan International Airline (PIA).
-The remaining ones are all international airlines, including Kuwait Airways, Thai Air, Fly Dubai, Fly Nas, Turkish Airlines, Oman Air, Iran Air, Air Arabia, Etihad Airways, Saudi Arabian Airlines, etc.
+Five are domestic carriers: Shaheen Airline, Serene Air, Air Indus, Air Blue, and Pakistan International Airline (PIA).
+The remaining are international airlines, including Kuwait Airways, Thai Air, Fly Dubai, Fly Nas, Turkish Airlines, Oman Air, Iran Air, Air Arabia, Etihad Airways, Saudi Arabian Airlines, etc.

 Services and Facilities:

-• ATMs of Allied Bank (ABL), Muslim Commercial Bank (MCB), and National Bank of Pakistan (NBP) are available 24 hrs.
+- Allied Bank (ABL), Muslim Commercial Bank (MCB), and the National Bank of Pakistan (NBP) have ATMs available 24/7.

 Islamabad International Airport